 Atmosphere on board

 Regatta winners will be announced at the Regatta Party!

 In order to make it easier for you and your crew to budget for your vacation we have listed the additional costs of your sailing trip.

-A step by step guide on how you and your can discover our different destinations and book one of the The Yacht Week sailing events.
+A step by step guide on how you and your crew can discover our different destinations and book one of the the yacht week sailing events.

 Which airport should i fly to? how do i get to my marina? answers to these questions as well as practical advice can be found in this section.